LukeisStuff/bonusblocks/README.md

 # Bonus Blocks

 ## Additions
+* Baked Clay
+   + Smelt a clay block to obtain
 * Scorched Sandstone
    + Crafted with 4 scorched dirt
-   + Brick varient crafted from 4 scorched sandstone
+   + Brick variant crafted from 4 scorched sandstone
 * Polished Marble, Permafrost, Sandstone and Scorched Sandstone
   + Crafted in the same way as other polished stone blocks
 * Bark Blocks